zeltagq/zelta-client/Readme.md

 </p>

 ### What is Zelta?
 *Zelta is a secure and anonymous messaging service.
-The zelta project thrives to provide an environment for highly confidential conversations as well as your daily small talk.
+The zelta project aims to provide a secure environment for highly confidential conversations as well as mundane small talk.
 It only has a cli client to protect you against various web and mobile vulnerabilities.
 It is cross platform compatible with the only runtime dependency being Node JS.*

 ##### Zelta provides several powerful features, all accessible through lucid cli commands.
 Here's a list of all the available commands.